mammuth/bitcoin-arbitrage-trading-bot/README.md

 - Simultaneously sell 1 BTC on Bitfinex

 **Postprocessing (steps needed to be able to repeat exploit):**
-- Transfer 5000€ from Bitfinex to Gdax
+- Transfer 5600€ from Bitfinex to Gdax
-- Transfer 1 BTC from Gdax Bitfinex
+- Transfer 1 BTC from Gdax to Bitfinex

 | Advantages                                                                                       | Disadvantages                                                          |
 |--------------------------------------------------------------------------------------------------|------------------------------------------------------------------------|